Bill “Smoochie” Gordon / Bill “Honky Tonk” Doggett / Gabmen Extraordinaire

 After his successful surgery, Les’ heart surgeon Dr. Floyd Loop told what we already knew… “It was wonderful to see (and hear)… how music can help heal”.

 And Gordon never minded to go to hospitals after that visit.
 (Even later in ’87, when Guru Gordon got word his health student Dennis was battling AML leukemia, but, that’s another story… read about it on webpage titled “The Journey” on www.dennischandler.com)

-Thank you, BBK, Doggett, Gordon, Posner, and the Pauls.
+Thank you, BBK, Doggett, Gordon, Posner, and all the Pauls.
 What Lights… all!